Jinyeop3110/Jinyeop3110.github.io/_projects/2_project.md

     You can also have artistically styled 2/3 + 1/3 images, like these.
 </div>

 On the other hand, it is unknown why such law occurs and holds across various tasks including language, visions, and even proteins.
 Previously.
-In \cite{Tim et al}, we aim to identify the origin of such discrepancy through analytic methods and small langauge model traning.
+In paper (Under review in TMLR) <a href="https://arxiv.org/pdf/2406.12907">"Reconciling Kaplan and Chinchilla Scaling Laws"</a> , we aim to identify the origin of such discrepancy through analytic methods and small langauge model traning.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">